 Amber later enrolled in Cypress College of Mortuary Science and received her second degree.
 She worked as an apprentice embalmer at one of the larger funeral homes in the Los Angeles area, but found that it lacked the personal interaction and support she felt the families deserved.
 She reached out to Caitlin to discuss how she could find a better way to fulfill her goals in the industry and life, and the rest is Undertaking LA history.

-Susana Alba is also a Californian native, who from a young age knew that the funeral industry was her calling.
+Susana Alba is also a California native, who knew that the funeral industry was her calling from a young age.

-For the past two years she has worked at two of LA’s biggest mortuaries and is proud to bring her skills to Undertaking LA.
+For the past two years she has worked at two of Los Angeles’s biggest mortuaries and is proud to bring her skills to Undertaking LA.

 Yo hablo español!

 In 2011, Caitlin founded the Order of the Good Death, a death acceptance collective that has been featured everywhere from NPR to the BBC to the LA Times.
-She produces a webseries, "Ask a Mortician," and wrote a book, Smoke Gets in Your Eyes: And Other Lessons from the Crematory, which is a New York Times bestseller.
+She produces a webseries, "Ask a Mortician," and has written two New York Times bestsellers about the American death industry.

 Founding Undertaking LA is the culmination of years of advocating for family involvement in funerals.